 "Harbinger of Hope" (The Rutgers Tradition).

-Dr. Janice Robinson, Esq. is Vice President for Diversity and Community Affairs, Assistant Professor in the Higher and Postsecondary Education Program and TC’s Title IX Coordinator.
+Professor Janice Robinson, Esq. is Vice President for Diversity and Community Affairs, Associate Professor in the Higher and Postsecondary Education Program and TC’s Title IX Coordinator.
 She also served as the College’s first General Counsel from 2005 through February 2009.

 Educational and Professional History